doug-h-rice/virtual-multicomp/README.md

 Download the ROMS from the suggested sites.

 I used the assembler in as.zip as used by Grant Searle to build his BASIC for 6809.

+## More Makefile targets

+make basic

+make monitor

+make scm

+make test

+make test2

+make rc

+rcasm is an assembler also  used for my sc/mp projects.